andrewlstewart/stereo_reconstruction/README.md

 * Zhang's method to compute the camera calibration matrix of a pinhole camera.
     * src/stereo_reconstruction/intrinsics.py
 * Computation of the fundamental matrix and essential matrix with RANSAC.
 Also computes the relative rotation of the second camera and the baseline (up to scale) between the two cameras.
-TODO: need to actually check if the output is reasonable (2022-02-03).
+The rotation + baseline should not be relied upon.
+I think it's giving incorrect values but I can't find the source of the issue.
     * src/stereo_reconstruction/extrinics.py
 * Working on cleaning the code to compute disparities.